 MAML – 2.25

-- A student receives three or more failing grades over three or fewer successive terms.
+• A student receives three or more failing grades over three or fewer successive term

 Academic Standing and VA Benefits – A student receiving Veterans Administration educational benefits must maintain the published minimum cumulative GPA for his or her degree program.
 Any student whose GPA falls below the minimum for two consecutive terms will no longer receive VA benefits.
 Students who fail to achieve or maintain the published minimum shall be placed on probation for one semester.
 If the student achieves a semester GPA above the minimum during the probationary semester, but has not achieved the required cumulative GPA, the student may be continued on probation for one more semester.

-If the student on probation fails to achieve the published minimum at the end of the first probationary semester, the student shall be reported to the Veterans Affairs Regional Office as making unsatisfactory progress.
+If the student on probation fails to achieve the published minimum at the end of the first probationary semester, HGST is required to report the student to the Veterans Affairs Regional Office as making unsatisfactory progress.
 If it appears unlikely that a student can benefit from seminary education, he or she may be advised not to continue on the basis of one semester of unsatisfactory work.
 A student who fails to achieve the published minimum for two consecutive probationary semesters shall be reported to the Veterans Affairs Regional Office and dismissed from school.
 Students who achieve the minimum published cumulative GPA or higher at the end of either their first or second period of probation shall automatically be removed from academic probation.